March 6, 2004

 In this article I will present my take on the following:

 The Rai and Binet classification systems have been the underpinnings of CLL treatment for more than a decade.
 They provided a rational way of looking at the disease, a yardstick with which to measure the level of tumor load and therefore a rational way of deciding when to end the "Watch & Wait" phase.
 In their time, they were both extremely useful in guiding therapy decisions.
-We have discussed the details of the Rai and Binet Staging systems in a previous article, Staging Does Not Predict Survival.
-We have also reviewed many of the modern prognostic indicators that are useful in segregating CLL patients into different risk categories in our article "What Type of CLL Do You Have?".
+We have discussed the details of the Rai and Binet staging in a previous article.
+We have also reviewed many of the modern prognostic indicators that are useful in segregating CLL patients into different risk categories in our article "What Type of CLL do you have?" .
 If you have not read it before, I urge you to do so now.
 In that article we discussed the role of IgVH gene mutation status, CD38 levels on CLL cells, and ZAP-70 as well as other popular indicators.

 The bad news is that tests such as IgVH gene mutation status and ZAP-70 are still not available commercially, and there is still a degree of controversy on how exactly they relate to each other and to the other prognostic indicators.
 The jury is still out on CD38 expression, some experts think this changes over time just like B2M (concurrently with the disease), and therefore is not a good indicator of future prognosis.